graphql/graphql-spec/spec/Section 4 -- Introspection.md

 ## Type Name Introspection

-GraphQL supports type name introspection at any point within a query by the meta-field `__typename: String!` when querying against any Object, Interface, or Union.
-It returns the name of the object type currently being queried.
+GraphQL supports type name introspection within any selection set in an operation, with the single exception of selections at the root of a subscription operation.
+Type name introspection is accomplished via the meta-field `__typename: String!` on any Object, Interface, or Union.
+It returns the name of the concrete Object type at that point during execution.

-This is most often used when querying against Interface or Union types to identify which actual type of the possible types has been returned.
+This is most often used when querying against Interface or Union types to identify which actual Object type of the possible types has been returned.

-This field is implicit and does not appear in the fields list in any defined type.
+As a meta-field, `__typename` is implicit and does not appear in the fields list in any defined type.

 ## Schema Introspection